sneha-chowd/MAGinator-COMP383/README.md

 conda activate mpa
 ```

 MetaPhlAn uses a database that includes clade markers for its analysis.
 For ease of use, it is reccommended to deactivate the mpa environment when downloading the library.
-Additionally, we would further reccomend git cloning the MetaPhlAn repository and putting the database in their metaphlan_database folder, as doing so circumvents PATH issues with the database and errors of it unecessarily realoading.
+Additionally, we would further reccommend git cloning the MetaPhlAn repository and putting the database in their metaphlan_database folder, as doing so circumvents PATH issues with the database and errors of it unecessarily realoading.
 To download prior to running to the tool:
 ```
 #Downloading the database
 metaphlan --install --index mpa_vJan21_CHOCOPhlAnSGB_202103 --bowtie2db <database folder>